-Follow the completion of this Apprenticeship standard the Apprentice could look to progress onto a Level 4 Apprenticeship.
+Following the completion of this Apprenticeship Standard the Apprentice may look to progress onto a Level 4 Apprenticeship

 More Information

 To find out more about the opportunities and financing of apprenticeships and to discuss your particular requirements, please email apprenticeshipsandtraining@sheffcol. ac.uk or call 0114 260 2600 to speak to one of our friendly employer advisors.